Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce RTX 2080 should in theory be a lot better than the GeForce GT 1030 in general. (explain)
+Memory BandwidthAs far as performance goes, the GeForce RTX 2080 should theoretically be much superior to the GeForce GT 1030 overall. (explain)

-Texel RateThe GeForce RTX 2080 will be quite a bit (about 589%) more effective at AF than the GeForce GT 1030. (explain)
+Texel RateThe GeForce RTX 2080 will be quite a bit (approximately 589%) better at texture filtering than the GeForce GT 1030. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison